-The Family Self-Sufficiency Program (FSS) is a program designed to provide individual case management services to residents of public housing and section 8 for the purpose of achieving self-sufficiency.
+The Family Self-Sufficiency Program (FSS) is a program designed to provide individual case management services to residents of public housing and Housing Choice Voucher recipients for the purpose of achieving self-sufficiency.
 The participants identify specific goals in which they agree to pursue accomplishing with the assistance of a case manager.
 These goals are concentrated in areas of education, job training and placement, budgeting and finance, credit repair, the purchase of a vehicle and/or home and much more.
 Goals will vary based on each individual’s needs.

 More than 100 families have benefited from FSS since its inception.
 The program provides a holistic case-management approach involving community networking to assist families in obtaining self sufficiency through a long-term